bigmovers/solana-bundle/README.md

       - It includes two keypairs:
         1. One for handling SOL distribution fees.
         2. Another for creating the pool.
+    - Modify RPC URL with one that supports JITO(e.g. Helius)

        These keypairs can be the same if desired.
 3. **Run script**